Photo: (From Right) Ed Draper and Ben Randle interact with student veterans in D'Youville's Veterans Lounge.

 The paper, authored by Michael Dakduk, vice president of military and veterans affairs, details how higher education groups, federal and state governments and media enterprises have contributed to the refinement of veteran programs in higher education.

 D’Youville was recognized for the number of programs and policies dedicated to serving the military veteran populations.
 “One major commitment they have made is to the Yellow Ribbon Program by providing unlimited contributions to an unlimited number of students.”

-D’Youville created its Office of Veterans Affairs in spring of 2009 and today has more than 400 veterans and military dependents enrolled.
+D’Youville created its Office of Services Affairs in spring of 2009 and today has more than 400 veterans and military dependents enrolled.